 The ornately carved font features intricate carvings of foliage and grotesque heads.
 It predates the church and is thought to have been brought here from the earlier church inside the castle walls.
 The west face is carved with what appear to be three grinning cats.
 On the corners are human faces.
 Curiously, there is no obvious religious symbolism in the font carvings, but the quality is stunning.

-Over the 12th century nave arch is a triple triforium arch with Norman moulding and capitals carved with unique designs.
+Over the 12th century, nave arch is a triple triforium arch with Norman moulding and capitals carved with unique designs.
 The arch itself is a curious horseshoe shape rather than a semi-circle.
 It seems to be influenced by Moorish design.

-By contrast the chancel arch is Transitional style, with a hint of the pointed Gothic arch.
+By contrast, the chancel arch is in Transitional style, with a hint of the pointed Gothic arch.
 Both nave and chancel arches have decorative moulding only on the side facing the congregation.
 The underside of the tower is beautifully vaulted with diagonal ribs, carved with a double chevron design.
-From the exterior you can see that the lowest stages of the tower are original, but the upper stage is Victorian.
+From the exterior, you can see that the lowest stages of the tower are original, but the upper stage is Victorian.
 It was designed by GE Street, and not a terribly good example of his work.

 The chancel was rebuilt in the 13th century in the then-fashionable Early English style, with three lancet windows over the altar.

 Look for the stained glass window on the west wall, installed by Mary Howard in memory of her husband, Fulk Greville Howard, who paid for much of the Victorian restoration.
 Mary Howard is remembered by the lych gate at the western entrance to the churchyard.
 The lych gate was erected by public subscription after her death in 1877.
 One of the leading benefactors was Prince Edward of Wales, later Edward VII, whose royal estate at Sandringham is close by.